 - Conduct any online transactions in the privacy of your hotel room on a password protected network and use a credit card rather than a debit card.
 Credit cards have limits and do not give someone access to your bank account.

 - Don’t leave devices in your room when you’re not present.
 There are many hotel employees coming and going, and your new iPad or laptop might be a temptation.
 You can use a safe often found in today’s hotel rooms or, if your laptop won’t fit in it, hotels will typically lock up items in their office safe at a guest’s request.

 - Don’t broadcast your vacation plans on social media.
 According to a New York Times article, this is a very, very bad idea.
 Posting your vacation plans may give enough information for robbers to use to break into your house while you’re away.
 Savvy criminals also monitor social media and even have the tools to pinpoint your exact geographic location while you’re on vacation.
 Posting photos, status updates, and your itinerary can make it easier for them to target you.

-At Sinu, our goal is to provide our clients with full-service technology services that increase productivity while mitigating risk.
+At Sinu, our goal is to provide our clients with full-service managed IT support services that increase productivity while mitigating risk.
 Should you have questions about device, data, or other tech safety while on vacation, please contact your account manager for assistance.
 A little bit of preparation and being a little tech security savvy can prevent headaches during your summer vacation and the rest of the year.